-- Firstly teaching assistants need to be vigilant, continually observing how they can support the teacher and students in the most useful ways.
-Using one’s initiative rather than waiting to be given instructions is highly rated by teachers, because they can focus on teaching the class knowing their teaching assistant will independently adhere to classroom tasks.
-‘Actions speak louder than words’, therefore this trust and reliance develops over time.
+Teaching assistants need to be vigilant continually observing how they can support the teacher and students in the most useful ways.
+Using one’s initiative rather than waiting to be given instructions is highly rated by teachers because they can focus on teaching the class knowing their teaching assistant will independently adhere to classroom tasks.
+‘Actions speak louder than words’, therefore this trust and reliance develop over time.

 TIP: Keep your eyes open for opportunities throughout the day to help different students and support the teacher in the best way possible.

-- Flexibility is another key attribute of an efficient teaching assistant.
-Adapting to meet the teacher’s unique needs each day will ensure lessons are carried out according to their plans, and ensure pupils engage in productive learning experiences.
+Adapting to meet the teacher’s unique needs each day will ensure lessons are carried out according to their plans and ensure pupils engage in productive learning experiences.

 TIP: Be willing to change your plans depending on your teacher’s daily plan and make sure you adapt your activities to meet each child’s individual learning needs.

-- Good professional working relationships develop between teachers and their teaching assistants when they collaborate effectively to achieve intended learning outcomes.
-This involves teaching assistants getting to know their teacher’s unique style of teaching, classroom management techniques and personal ideology.
+It’s crucial to develop a good and professional working relationship between teachers and their teaching assistants when they collaborate effectively to achieve intended learning outcomes.
+This involves teaching assistants getting to know their teacher’s unique style of teaching, classroom management techniques, and personal ideology.